Skip to main navigation menu Skip to main content Skip to site footer

 Vol. 2 No. 1 (2026): International Journal of Multidisciplinary Research

-Microservices Architecture versus Monolithic Architecture: Technical Trade-offs and Economic Analysis of Modularising Human Resources Systems
+Microservices Architecture Versus Monolithic Architecture: Technical Trade-offs and Economic Analysis of Modularising Human Resources Systems

 • Zhihao Gao